 Add flour and salt to your bowl of yeasty water.
 This, after measuring out the flour, presents another prime opportunity to get flour on your person.
 This will be regarded by many as a sign of your culinary determination.
 You’ll need such signs because anybody who actually watches you make the bread will think you’re one of the laziest bakers in existence.

-Which meant I had to try it.
+Which meant that I had to make a loaf immediately. 🙂

 adapted from lifehack.com

 - 2 cups of all-purpose flour (do NOT pack the flour into the measuring cup)

 - 1/4 teaspoon of granulated yeast (or equivalent)

 Mix water and yeast in a large bowl.
 Add flour, salt, sugar (I mixed the water and yeast in a different bowl and poured it into a well I made with the flour – but the recipe states you can just put it in the main bowl).
 Stir into a heavy batter – this only takes a minute or two.
 Cover with plastic wrap and let rise for 8 to 12 hours, or until it doubles in size.

 Preheat the oven to 400°.
 Prep your cookie sheet, parchment paper or baking stone with flour and cornmeal.
 This is a very sticky batter so be sure to coat your work surface well.
 Pour out the batter onto your pan of choice forming a long bread shape.
 It doesn’t have to be perfect, your cutting it up anyway.
 Add spices of your choice to the top (I actually recommend doing this when you mix the dough 8 to 12 hours previously).

 Bake for 25 minutes.
 Remove from oven and let rest on a wire rack for 10 minutes.
 Let cool completely before slicing.

 It’s time to step up the bread game after this one.
 I have the basic ‘no knead’ method down – but I really want to make good breads in the future and I know that’s going to require some blood, sweat and tears.